crcandia/candia_lab/content/en/authors/admin/_index.md

 He currently leads an **ANID-FONDECYT Regular** project on **collective memory**, titled **“Collective Memory Decay in Science: Patterns and Determinants of Forgetting Retracted Research”**.
 Previously, he led an **ANID-FONDECYT Iniciación** project on **collective memory and attention in the domains of the arts and sciences**.
 His work has also been supported through applied innovation and research initiatives including **FONDEF** and collaborations with public and private institutions.

-His academic trajectory includes research and training at the <a href="https://www.media.mit.edu/people/ccandiav/overview/" target="_blank">MIT Media Lab</a>, the <a href="https://www.barabasilab.com/" target="_blank">Center for Complex Network Research at Northeastern University and Harvard Medical School</a>, and <a href="https://www.nico.northwestern.edu/" target="_blank">Northwestern Institute on Complex Systems at Nortwestern University</a>.
+His academic trajectory includes research and training at the <a href="https://www.media.mit.edu/people/ccandiav/overview/" target="_blank">MIT Media Lab</a>, the <a href="https://www.barabasilab.com/" target="_blank">Center for Complex Network Research at Northeastern University and Harvard Medical School</a>, and <a href="https://www.nico.northwestern.edu/" target="_blank">Northwestern Institute on Complex Systems at Northwestern University</a>.
 He received his Ph.D. in Social Complexity Science from Universidad del Desarrollo, while conducting his doctoral research and thesis work at the MIT Media Lab and the Center for Complex Network Research at Northeastern University and Harvard Medical School.
 He also holds a **B.Sc. in Physics, M.Sc. in Physics, and a professional degree in Engineering Physics** from <a href="https://fisica.udec.cl/es/" target="_blank">Universidad de Concepción</a>, Chile.

 His work has received international recognition, including a **Nature Editorial Recommendation**, the distinction of **Editor’s Suggestion** in *Physical Review Physics Education Research*, the **Best Lightning Talk Award** at the *Conference on Complex Systems (CCS) 2025*, as well as invitations such as **keynote speaker** at the *Computational Social Science Satellite* of CCS 2025 and **Invited Faculty** at the *Complexity Global School for Emerging Political Economies*, organized by the **Santa Fe Institute**, among others.